San Diego Fire-Rescue Oral Board Interview — What Fire Department Panels Actually Evaluate

 Read that page before your test date.

-How to Prepare for the San Diego Fire-Rescue Oral Board
+How to Prepare for a Fire Department Oral Board

 You can be qualified — and still not get hired.
 That is what happens when candidates don't understand how they are being evaluated.